 If you would like to learn more about minor league play or locate the minor league baseball team nearest you, check out the official site of Minor League Baseball!
 And if you're lucky enough to have a minor league team in your hometown, go out, soak up the atmosphere and support the team -- they may be the major league stars of the future!

-For much more information, check out the links on the next page.
+For much more information, check out the links below.

 Related HowStuffWorks Articles

 - In baseball, how does a pitcher throw a curveball?